 A family (including five daughters) move into an old farmhouse.
 They eventually explore the basement ...
 Yes, this is a trope that has already been done in Cabin in the Woods , and this should advise you what kind of film this is.
 The director also made Insidious , so the suspense level is high.
 But there is nothing really original or surprising in it.

 This film has been condemned as anti-female, because the antagonist is the ghost of a witch-woman.
-But with strong roles for a couple of critically-acclaimed actresses (both aged over 35), this is about as good as it gets for a film set in the Seventies.
+But with strong roles for a couple of critically-acclaimed actresses (both aged over thirty-five), this is about as good as it gets for a film set in the Seventies.

 A family (two sons and two daughters) move into an old house.
 They play with a ouiji board ...
 Yes, this is a trope that has already been done in The Exorcist , and this should advise you what kind of film this is.
 The director manages to keep the suspense level is high.
 But there is nothing really original or surprising in it.